silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

 Note: If all your html files don't live in the same folder, useref might fail at concatenating your css and js files correctly.
 In addition, uncss will cause arrors and fail to accomplish its task.
 If your project requires a more complex structure, you might need to find a different solution to remedy to this problem.

-### Step 7: Minifying javascript
+### Step 7: Minifying JavaScript

-Now that we are able to produce a clean, minified css, we need to do the same with javascript.
+Now that we are able to produce a clean, minified css, we need to do the same with JavaScript.
 Fortunately, the process is much simpler in this case, we just have a minification step.
-We will implement that in the deploy function with [uglify][18].
+We will implement that in the `deploy()` function with [uglify][18].

 ```javascript
   let uglify = require('gulp-uglify');